Steps to Claim Abandoned Property in Texas

 How Can the Texas Comptroller Assist in Claims?

 The Texas Comptroller manages unclaimed property.
 If you believe you have a claim, contact the Texas Comptroller’s Unclaimed Property Division for assistance.
-They give Texas unclaimed property reporting resources as well as the necessary unclaimed property form.
+They give Texas unclaimed property reporting resources and the necessary unclaimed property form.
 These tools simplify the process of claiming property that would otherwise go unclaimed.

 What Online Tools Are Available for Tracking Properties?

-There are numerous internet resources available to assist in the search for unclaimed or abandoned property in Texas.
+Numerous internet resources are available to assist in searching for unclaimed or abandoned property in Texas.
 A Texas property finder can assist you in locating desirable properties.
-Additionally, Texas unclaimed property search tools online make it simple to locate unclaimed assets.
-These online property tracking solutions are convenient and simple to use, providing useful information immediately.
+Additionally, online Texas unclaimed property search tools make locating unclaimed assets simple.
+These online property tracking solutions are convenient and straightforward, providing helpful information immediately.

 Are There Workshops or Seminars Offered on This Topic?